 This method of evidence involves making use of the unsolicited user feedback a company receives.
 These pieces of feedback could come from sources like contact forms, emails, social media, phone calls, or in-person conversations.
 This is feedback that doesn't just exist on live chat or feedback you have sought out in surveys—it can arrive at any time.

 With this kind of user feedback you often learn the things that truly bother people, as they have taken the time to seek you out and write to complain or suggest something.
 They haven't just been asked a question in a survey, where they may have come up with something for the sake of giving an answer.
-It's powerful stuff, and I know websites that have been developed using this as pretty much their only evidence method, which have resulted in products that users send up loving.
+It's powerful stuff, and I know websites that have been developed using this as pretty much their only evidence method, which have resulted in products that users absolutely love.

 It is important to have an approach for collecting this evidence as it is the kind of thing that can get lost if there is no system for flagging and storing it.

 Setting up a system to record this feedback will usually involve a bit of manual work.
 The majority of your feedback will come into customer service teams or from customer-facing staff.
 You will need them to log every time a customer complains about something or makes a suggestion for an improvement or new feature.

 This can be done via CRM (Customer Relationship Management) software if you have the budget or it can simply be a shared spreadsheet where staff can enter a summary of the issue and an identifier for the user that raised it.
 The feedback this doc gathers should be more long-term and focussed around improving features.
 These customer service staff need to be able to distinguish when something isn't a request but is flagging something that is just plain broken—as this means a bug ticket needs raising with the development team.